SAP/jfrevents/README.md

 -------
 Copyright 2023 - 2025  SAP SE or an SAP affiliate company and contributors.
 Please see our LICENSE for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available via the REUSE tool.
+Detailed information, including third-party components and their licensing/copyright information, is available via the REUSE tool.